Kobo alternatives

 2013.
 Kobo stops showing Goodreads ratings and reviews

-As you may recall, Amazon completed its acquisition of the book-review social network Goodreads in March.
-Consequently, it is unsurprising that Kobo has ceased using the Goodreads API on its website and apps.
-This means that Kobo book pages will no longer display Goodreads ratings and reviews.
-It appears that this decision was made by Kobo rather than Goodreads or Amazon.
-Michael Tamblyn, Kobo's chief content officer, mentioned to Good E-reader that there is a possibility of Kobo reintegrating the Goodreads API in the future.
-However, this move highlights the risk of relying on an API provided by a competing retailer.
-It is worth noting that Goodreads itself encountered a similar predicament in the past.
-In early 2012, it shifted from utilizing Amazon's API for book data to relying on Ingram, a book wholesaler, instead.
-Currently, Goodreads states that it combines metadata from various sources including Ingram, WorldCat, and ONIX feeds.
+As you recall, Amazon acquired the book-review social network Goodreads in March, so it's understandable that Kobo has ceased using the Goodreads API on its website and in its apps.
+This means no more Goodreads ratings and reviews on Kobo book pages.
+It appears this decision was made by Kobo rather than Goodreads or Amazon: The company’s chief content officer Michael Tamblyn mentioned to Good E-reader that Kobo may potentially reintegrate the Goodreads API in the future.
+However, this situation highlights the risks of depending on what is now a rival retailer’s API.
+Goodreads faced a similar issue in early 2012 when it stopped using Amazon’s API for book data and switched to data from book wholesaler Ingram.
+Currently, Goodreads states that it utilizes metadata from a combination of sources — Ingram, WorldCat and ONIX feeds.

 2013.
 Kobo launches ereading app for BlackBerry 10